digitalfu/grunt-tree-prepare/README.md

 - tree(Object)
 `"(Object key)(String)"`
   Relative path from parent directory.
-If it's a top object of _tree_, process.cwd() is the parent.
+Parent of _tree_ is process.cwd().
 `"branch"(Array|String)"`
   Create directories with the same status included in the object that belongs.
 `"chmod(Number|String)"` default: 777  //TODO